 - Milk Stork

 - Personal Travel Assistance

 Every new addition to your family changes your life.
-Cargill offers reimbursement for qualified adoption or surrogacy related expenses up to a maximum of $10,000.
+Cargill offers reimbursement for qualified adoption related expenses up to a maximum of $10,000 and certain surrogacy related expenses.
 In addition, Cargill offers policies for time off for new parents.
 New fathers and mothers, if eligible, may take time off under the Paid Family Leave Policy and/or the Family and Medical Leave Act (FMLA), or may request a personal leave of absence.

 The FMLA policy covers adoption for full-time employees and part-time employees who work a regular schedule of at least 24 hours a week.
 Temporary employees are not covered by this policy.
 Employees who are eligible for FMLA will be governed by FMLA and these policies will run concurrently.

 - Family and Medical Leave Act.
 If you are eligible for the Family and Medical Leave Act, you may take up to 12 weeks of unpaid time off to care for the newly adopted child.

 - Paid Family Leave Policy.
 The Paid Family Leave policy may also apply to your leave.
 Eligible employees may receive up to six weeks for time off related to the adoption of the child.
 If you are not eligible for FMLA or the Paid Family Leave, you may request a Personal Leave of Absence.
 (See Personal Leave of Absence Policy).
 Only the Paid Family Leave portion of the leave is paid.

 - When Both Parents Work for Cargill.
 Where two parents of the same child both work at Cargill and are both eligible for Paid Family Leave, each parent may receive the full allotment of paid family leave.